-- Page 1 is the Complaint – Court Copy.
+- Page 2 is the Complaint.
 It has checkboxes and spaces for you to fill in with names and basic information about you, your relationship to the defendant, and what you are asking the court to order.

 - Tell the judge what happened and why you need a 209A order.

 - Write down exactly what happened.
 Do the best you can.
-Write down the things he said or did like, "He told me he would get his gun and shoot me."
+Write down the things the abusive person said or did like, "They told me they would get their gun and shoot me."

 - Start with the most recent incident.

+- Page 6 is Defendant Information Form.
 The court gives this information to the police so they can find the defendant to deliver the order.
-Include any information that will help the police find the defendant.
+Include any information that will help the police find the defendant

 - if there is anything in your 209A papers that you need to keep from people who are allowed to see it.
 You might need to keep people who can look at your Plaintiff Confidential Information Form from seeing it.